F&@% your phone…where did presence go!

 Make your own rules.
 Take charge of a no phone policy within the environment that you can control.

 - On date nights with your spouse or partner, suggest phones stay in pockets or handbags for the duration of dinner and dessert.
 Better still, leave them at home.
-You’re with one of the most important person in your life right there.
+You’re with one of the most important people in your life right there.

 - On friend nights out ask your mates if they have any urgent work business, and if not, politely ask “how about we leave phones and devices in handbags so we can enjoy one another’s company?“